indykiss/indykiss.github.io/_posts/2019-11-12-how_would_i_make_airbnb_better.markdown

 If we take that second thought; nestling an experience into making a dinner reservation, the specs to add that to the Restaurants feature could be pretty simple, leveraged the existing framework from their Experiences product.

-By adding more interactivity into their Restaurants feature, Airbnb’s products as a whole can speak more to their goal of making users feel at home when they’re on vacation.
+By adding more interactivity into their Restaurants feature, Airbnb’s products as a whole can speak more to their goal of making users feel at home everywhere.